nopnop2002/esp-idf-bno055/README.md

 ### About Calib Status
 From the left: Accelerometer Calib status, Gyroscope Calib status, Magnetometer Calib status, System Calib status.
 For Calib Status, 3 indicates completion.
-At this point, only the Gyroscope Calib status indicates completion.
+"0 3 0 0" indicates that only the gyroscope calibration is complete.
 <img width="659" height="486" alt="Image" src="https://github.com/user-attachments/assets/d55f0544-4f48-4bbe-8294-3693c33b3317" />

+"3 3 3 3" indicates that all calibrations have been completed.
 Once all calibration is complete, the offset value is displayed.
 The offset value is written to NVS.
 <img width="659" height="486" alt="Image" src="https://github.com/user-attachments/assets/3216a025-af47-48d1-b2da-6617c52a8e63" />